loopbackio/strong-soap/README.md

 `strong-soap` has several default security protocols.
 You can easily add your own as well.
 The interface is quite simple.
 Each protocol defines two methods:

-* `addOptions` - a method that accepts an options arg that is eventually passed directly to `request`
+* `addOptions` - Method that accepts an options arg that is eventually passed directly to `request`
-* `toXML` - a method that returns a string of XML.
+* `toXML` - Method that returns a string of XML.

 ### BasicAuthSecurity